Fennel is one of my favorite herbs for dogs. If you cook, I’m sure you’ve heard of it, or you may just make a tea out of it for yourself.

 - Fennel is high in calcium and iron.
 Calcium is important when it comes to maintaining healthy teeth and bones, plus there are cardiovascular support components involved that make fennel a very helpful herbal treatment.
 And iron is essential for the function of muscles and the brain as well as in the formation of hemoglobin.
 Any iron deficiency can lead to fatigue and other serious problems.

-PURE ORGANIC FENNEL SEEDS FROM STARWEST BOTANICALS
+PURE ORGANIC FENNEL SEEDS FOR DOGS FROM STARWEST BOTANICALS

 Directions and Dosage